 On 29th October 2010 the developer, Leaside Investments [a consortium consisting of Ewart Properties, Snoddens Construction & ING Real Estate] submitted the Royal Exchange planning documents to DoE Planning.
 Following two years of consultation in the planning system and a number of amendments the proposal was approved in September 2012.
 However the DSD has stated that the project will only commence construction when the retail market and general economy recovers to enable a viable development to proceed.
 Commenting in June 2012 DSD Minister McCausland stated that the "Department has ... commissioned an Urban Regeneration Potential Study for Belfast City Centre to include a retail capacity assessment.
 This study will inform my decision in relation to the promotion of a statutory Development Scheme [in relation to Royal Exchange]".
 This study is currently being taken forward by Drivers Jonas Deloitte to "examine the relationship between retail, leisure and commercial office investment in the continuing regeneration of Belfast".

-RBS Capital Resolution (Ulster Bank) have today announced that a portfolio of property loans have been purchased by an entity affiliated with Cerberus Capital Management.
+RBS Capital Resolution (Ulster Bank) announced on 26th May 2015 that a portfolio of property loans had been purchased by an entity affiliated with Cerberus Capital Management.
 BBC NI Economics & Business Editor John Campbell reported on Twitter that some of the loans are believed to be related to the Royal Exchange scheme.
 Cerberus is the US investment fund that purchased Nama's Northern Ireland property portfolio in 2014.